star-history/star-history/public/blog/star-history-open-source-2022-platform-engineering.md

-# Star History Open Source 2022 | Platform Engineering
+# Star History Open Source Best of 2022 | Platform Engineering

 From [What is platform engineering](https://platformengineering.org/blog/what-is-platform-engineering):
 > Platform engineering is the discipline of designing and building toolchains and workflows that enable self-service capabilities for software engineering organizations in the cloud-native era